Ghabaei-Behzad/cs81-module3b-toolkit/PREDICTIONS.md

 The isOdd(n) function will return true for 3 and false for 4.
 The modulo operator if the remainder is not ! a zero. yes prediction is correct.
 The multiply(n) function will multiply two numbers a, b. yes prediction is correct.
 The power(base, exponent) function uses Math.pow 2 ^3 is 8 . yes prediction is correct.
 The powerOf(baseOf,exponentOf) function does not use Math.
+Yes it will be correct.